Difference between Spooling and Buffering

 Spooling stands for Simultaneous peripheral operation online.
-A spool is a similar to buffer as it holds the jobs for a device till the device is ready to accept the job.
-It considers disk as a huge buffer which can store as many jobs for the device till the output devices are ready to accept them.
+A spool is similar to buffer as it holds the jobs for a device until the device is ready to accept the job.
+It considers disk as a huge buffer that can store as many jobs for the device till the output devices are ready to accept them.

-he main memory has an area called buffer that is used to store or hold the data temporarily that is being transmitted either between two devices or between a device or an application.
+The main memory has an area called buffer that is used to store or hold the data temporarily that is being transmitted either between two devices or between a device or an application.
 Buffering is an act of storing data temporarily in the buffer.
-It helps in matching the speed of the data stream between the sender and receiver.
-If speed of the sender’s transmission is slower than receiver, then a buffer is created in main memory of the receiver, and it accumulates the bytes received from the sender and vice versa.
+It helps in matching the speed of the data stream between the sender and the receiver.
+If the speed of the sender’s transmission is slower than the receiver, then a buffer is created in the main memory of the receiver, and it accumulates the bytes received from the sender and vice versa.

 Differences between Spooling and Buffering –

-- Spooling is an stands for Simultaneous Peripheral Operation online.
+- Spooling stands for Simultaneous Peripheral Operation online.
 Whereas buffering is not an acronym.

 - Spooling is more efficient than buffering, as spooling can overlap processing two jobs at a time.

-- Buffering use limited area in main memory while Spooling uses the disk as a huge buffer.
+- Buffering uses limited area in main memory while Spooling uses the disk as a huge buffer.